MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-define-custom-attributes.md

 ### To configure radio buttons (RadioSingleSelect)

 An attribute with a String data type can be configured as a RadioSingleSelect user input type, which is a series of radio buttons that appear under the attribute label.
-The text for individual radio buttons can include hyperlinks to other content.
 The user can select only one radio button.
+You can define the text for individual radio buttons and include hyperlinks to other content.

 1. On the **Page layouts** page, find the attribute with data type of **String** that you want to configure as a radio button or series of radio buttons.